Thursday, June 30, 2011

 Epicenter Monolith

-The statue indicating the exact location of the bomb
+The exact location of the bomb

 Such a lonely figure